 - a.
-A political contribution reported as required by law or a donation or payment as described in subdivision (9) or (11) of subsection (b) of 9-333bthat is otherwise reported in accordance with the law. - b.
-Services provided by persons volunteering their time. - c.
-A commercially reasonable loan that is made on terms not more favorable than loans made in the ordinary course of business. - d.
+A political contribution reported as required by law or a donation or payment as described in subdivision (9) or (11) of subsection (b) of 9-333b. - b.
+Services provided by persons volunteering their time.

+- c.
+A commercially reasonable loan made on terms not more favorable than loans made in the ordinary course of business. - d.
 A gift received from a member of a person's immediate family or fiancé. - e.
 Goods or services which are provided to the municipality and facilitate government actions or functions. - f.
 A certificate, plaque, or other ceremonial award. - g.
 A rebate or discount on the price of anything of value made in the ordinary course of business, without regard to that person's status. - h.
-Printed or recorded information germane to government action or functions. - h. i.
-An honorary degree bestowed upon a public official or public employee by a public or private university. - i. j.
-A meal provided at an event Costs associated with attending a conference or business meeting and/or the registration or entrance fee to attend such an event, conference or business meeting in which the public Town official or public Town employee participates in his or her official capacity.

-k.
-A meal provided in the home by a Ledyard resident.

-- j.
-Any gift provided to a Town Official or Town Employee or to an immediate family member of a Town Official or Town Employee for the celebration of a major life event provided any such gift provided to an individual does not exceed one thousand dollars (\$1,000.00) in value.
-A major life event shall include, but not be limited to, a ceremony commemorating an individual's induction into religious adulthood such as a confirmation or bar mitzvah; a wedding; a funeral; the birth or adoption of a child; and retirement from public service or Town employment. - l.
-Gift giving occasions recognized by the public, including, Christmas, Chanukah, birthdays, the birth or adoption of a child, weddings, First Communions, Confirmations, or Bar/Bat Mitzvahs, provided the total value of such gifts for each event shall not exceed \$25.00. - 8.
-"Immediate family" means spouse, fiancé, child, parent, grandchild, brother, sister, grandparent, niece, nephew, daughter-in-law, son-in-law, mother-in-law, father-in-law, sister-in-law, and brother-in-law.

-- 9. "On The Record" means in writing, signed and dated, or a directive to the secretary taking the minutes of a meeting to note in the minutes of the meeting a special disclosure or statement. - 10.
+Printed or recorded information germane to government action or functions. - i.
+An honorary degree bestowed upon a public official or public employee by a public or private university. - j.
+A meal provided at an event or business meeting and/or the registration or entrance fee to attend such an event, in which the public official or public employee participates in his official capacity. - k.
+A meal provided in the home by a Ledyard resident. - 1.
+Gift giving occasions recognized by the public, including, Christmas, Chanukah, birthdays, the birth or adoption of a child, weddings, First Communions, Confirmations, or Bar/Bat Mitzvahs, provided the total value of such gifts for each event shall not exceed-\$25.00. - 8.
+"Immediate family" means spouse, child, parent, grandchild, brother, sister, grandparent, niece, nephew, daughter-in-law, son-in-law, mother-in-law, father-in-law, sister-in-law, and brother-in-law. - 9.
+"On The Record" means in writing, signed and dated, or a directive to the secretary taking the minutes of a meeting to note in the minutes of the meeting a special disclosure or statement. - 10.
 "Personal Beneficial Interest" means any interest, other than financial, which would affect the action of the official or employee, except if that interest is based solely on the responsibility of his/her town office or employment.
-Membership in or affiliation with a social, fraternal, charitable, service, educational, religious, governmental or similar non-profit organization is not deemed to automatically create a presumption of personal interest unless the official employee is also an employee of the organization. - 11.
-"Probable Cause" is defined by determining whether the facts would warrant a reasonable person to believe that a Town official, officer, or employee violated this Code; the belief should be more than mere suspicions, but less than proof beyond a reasonable doubt. - 6.
+Membership in or affiliation with a social, fraternal, charitable, service, educational, religious, governmental or similar non-profit organization is not deemed to automatically create a presumption of personal interest unless the official employee is also an employee of the organization.

+- 11. "Probable Cause" is defined by determining whether the facts would warrant a reasonable person to believe that a Town official, officer, or employee violated this Code; the belief should be more than mere suspicions, but less than proof beyond a reasonable doubt. - 12.
 "Respondent" means any person accused of violating this Code. - 13.
-"Town Official, Officer, or Employee" means an individual whether elected or appointed, whether paid or unpaid, full or part time "means any person holding elective or appointive office in the government of the Town, including members of boards, commissions, and committees in the service of the Town of Ledyardthe Board of Education. - 8.
-"Town Employee" means any person receiving a salary, wages or stipend from the Town or the Board of Education for services rendered, whether full-time or part-time.
+"Town Official, Officer, or Employee" means an individual whether elected or appointed, whether paid or unpaid, full or part time, including members of boards, commissions, and committees in the service of the Town of Ledyard.

 Section 5.
-Conflict of Interest Provisions
+Conflict of Interest